Clicky

 • Check oil and coolant levels.

 • Check drain plugs and o-rings for any damage.
-Make sure the drain plugs are in before putting jet ski in the water.
+Make sure the drain plugs are in before putting PWC in the water.

-• Start and run the jet ski for 10 seconds out of the water to make sure it will start before putting it in the water.
+• Start and run the PWC for 10 seconds out of the water to make sure it will start before putting it in the water.

-• Check jet ski trailer lights to make sure they work.
+• Check trailer lights to make sure they work.

-• Check for fire extinguisher, safety kit, and whistle are in the jet ski.
+• Check for fire extinguisher, safety kit, and whistle are in the machine.

 • If you rode in salt water or dirty water (swamp), flush the jet ski engine on the garden hose.

-• After every ride, it’s best to wash and clean the jet ski before storing it, especially if you rode in saltwater.
-You can use car soap to clean your jet ski; you don’t need to use boat soap.
+• After every ride, wash and clean your jet ski before storing it, especially if you were in saltwater.
+Car soap works fine; you don’t need boat soap.

-• Allow the jet ski to fully dry before you put on the cover.
+• Allow the PWC to fully dry before you put on the cover.

 The First 5 Hours ONLY

-The first 5 hours of a BRAND NEW jet ski are the most important, especially if it’s supercharged.
+The first 5 hours on a brand-new PWC, especially if it’s supercharged, are crucial.

-• Spray anti-corrosion (silicone spray lube)* on anything shiny or electrical in the engine compartment.
+• Spray anti-corrosion (silicone spray lube) (Amazon Link Ad) on anything “shiny” or “electrical” in the engine compartment.
 This is for sure a must if you ride in salt water.

-• Spray the fiberglass of your jet ski with a spray wax to protect it from the sun.
-The boat spray wax works the best, but car spray wax will work too.
+• Spray the fiberglass of your watercraft using a spray wax to protect it from the sun.
+The boat spray wax works better, but car spray wax will work too.

 • Change the oil and oil filter.